willi-kappler/python_intro/docs/intro03/loops.rst

     # index: 2, value3
     # index: 3, value4

-A loop is used to iteratie over a sequence, which could consist of a list, tuple, dictionary etc. Using a for loop you can access every elemnt in a list or every letter in a word one by one using this command:
+A loop is used to iteratie over a sequence, which could consist of a list, tuple, dictionary, etc. Using a for loop you can access every elemnt in a list or every letter in a word one by one using this command:

 .. code-block:: python